 - Consider whether you might like to start your own business.
 You don’t have to quit your day job.
 But starting a side hustle, whether it is related to your day job or not, could lead to streams of passive income that are not tied to the number of hours that you work.
 If your current job is a dead-end and you are not passionate about it, then absolutely consider how you can improve this situation; one option is most assuredly starting your own business.

 - Research, review, and revise.
 Keep reading.
 Keep learning new things.
 Take a look at your own situation and what you have accomplished.
 And revise your plan.

 As soon as I started down the path of claiming my own financial future, my whole view of my job changed.
-I got bounce in my step.
+I got a bounce in my step.
 Wearing company branded gear and parking in the company parking lot no longer bothered me.
-I didn’t care that I was working for someone else’s profit because I was also working for my own profit.
+I didn’t care that I was working for someone else’s profit, because I was also working for my own profit.
 I was applying my knowledge, skills, and experience to great projects and enjoying the ride.
 The difference was that I was now building my own future on the side—away from work.
 My job became the fuel for my investment dreams.

 I also recognized that there were risks associated with being an employee, and I took steps to mitigate them.

 One of the first things that benefited from my new understanding of personal finance was that I became better at my job.
 Strange, right?
-But taking ownership in one area affects all of the aspects your your life.
-This lead to promotion and even better assignments.
+But taking ownership in one area affects all of the aspects of your life.
+This lead to a promotion and even better assignments.
 I went from liking my job to becoming truly passionate about what my team is working on.

 Now, each day is another step toward financial freedom.

 Is your end goal to quit your 9-5 jobs?
 Or does financial freedom look a little different to you?

 Leave your comments—agreements OR disagreements—below!